heikoliedtke/poc_terraform_gcp/README.md

 `terraform run -var-file=--/terraform.tfvars`

 This command will start the deployment.
-NOTE: Because the variable "aws_r53_subdomain" is not set in the tfvars file, terraform will prompt for a value prior execution.
+**NOTE**: Because the variable "aws_r53_subdomain" is not set in the tfvars file, terraform will prompt for a value prior execution.

 The following resources will be created